Mac (computer): 2011–2018: Post-Jobs era

-Neglect of professional users

-The 13 in and 15 in MacBook Pros (2016–19) were criticized for its keyboard's unreliability, and the USB-C-only port configuration.
+The 13 in and 15 in MacBook Pro models (2016–19) were criticized for their keyboards' unreliability and USB-C–only port configuration.

 The Touch Bar MacBook Pro was released in October 2016.
 It was the thinnest MacBook Pro ever made, replaced all ports with four Thunderbolt 3 (USB-C) ports, gained a thinner "Butterfly" keyboard, and replaced function keys with the Touch Bar.
 The Touch Bar was criticized for making it harder to use the function keys by feel, as it offered no tactile feedback.
 Many users were also frustrated by the need to buy dongles, particularly professional users who relied on traditional USB-A devices, SD cards, and HDMI for video output.
 A few months after its release, users reported a problem with stuck keys and letters being skipped or repeated. iFixit attributed this to the ingress of dust or food crumbs under the keys, jamming them.
 Since the Butterfly keyboard was riveted into the laptop's case, it could only be serviced at an Apple Store or authorized service center.
 Apple settled a $50M class-action lawsuit over these keyboards in 2022.
 These same models were afflicted by "flexgate": when users closed and opened the machine, they would risk progressively damaging the cable responsible for the display backlight, which was too short.
 The $6 cable was soldered to the screen, requiring a $700 repair.

-Senior Vice President of Industrial Design Jony Ive continued to guide product designs towards simplicity and minimalism.
+Senior Vice President of Industrial Design Jony Ive continued to guide product design toward simplicity and minimalism.
 Critics argued that he had begun to prioritize form over function, and was excessively focused on product thinness.
 His role in the decisions to switch to fragile Butterfly keyboards, to make the Mac Pro non-expandable, and to remove USB-A, HDMI and the SD card slot from the MacBook Pro were criticized.